FoundCompBio-Spr24/IntroToR_Week11/README.md

 # Practice Exercises

-Exercise 1 - Learning about BREC Parks
+## Exercise 1 - Learning about BREC Parks

+1. Download the BREC parks dataset, "BREC_Park_Amenities_20240409.csv", available in this repository.
+2. Create a new R script to analyze these data.
+3. Read the data into R.
+4. What type of R object is your dataset when it is first read in?